monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 ```
 # Change the first argument to the serial port of the ESP32.
-# This would upload all files relevant to this wireless module onto the board
+# This would upload all files relevant to the middle wireless module onto the board
 ./upload.sh /dev/ttyUSB0

                             OR